PaRaN01a-hash/ultra-max-addon/README.md

 - Stremio Addon SDK

 ## ⚠️ Notes
-- Filters out anime + Indian content
+- Filters out anime + Indian content on one Install or include them on a second.